 Now industry analysts are talking about a long-road to recovery, saying this started happening three-to-four years ago.
 Wow – all that needed to happen was to listen to the customer and have performance measures in place that provided feedback on their business results – not just profit.

 Additionally, culture is one of the ‘problems’ referred to, Woolworths is said to be a ‘top down’, perhaps autocratic company.
-To me blaming culture just seems to be another way of blaming the people in the business, rather than recognising the problems with the level of thinking in the management team.
-So then others say that changing culture is too hard – really, if the leaders place an unbreakable intent on the customer and then a clear focus on listening to feedback (yes, customer feedback but mainly from the performance measures that matter) – then culture is changed.
-But with Woolworths, the message the Woolworths people got was that their voice was not important, the message received: management know better, just do you job – again culture created, not by accident.
+To me, blaming culture just seems to be another way of blaming the people in the business.
+Rather than recognising the problems in the thinking of the management team.
+Others than say that changing culture is too hard.
+Really..?
+If the leaders place an genuine intent on the customer and then a clear focus on listening to feedback (yes, customer feedback but mainly from the performance measures that matter), then culture will change.
+Because the people will see the change in the leaders (rather than being blamed).
+But with Woolworths, the message the Woolworths people got was that their voice was not important.
+The message received was: management know better, just do you job.
+Again culture created, not by accident.

 Perhaps the management of Woolworths could take some advice from Bill Gates: “Your most unhappy customer are your greatest source of learning”.

 You can read about the Woolworth’s management teams involvement with the Masters disaster here.